ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Preliminary numerical experiments

 \section{Preliminary numerical experiments}

 Here, we report some preliminary numerical results to investigate the numerical behavior of Boosted HiPPA on some robust low-rank matrix recovery problems.
 To this end, we first establish some implementation issues that are necessary for an efficient implementation of this algorithm.
-Next, we introduce some robust low-rank matrix recovery problems that are a prominent class of applications with special structures that many state-of-the-art algorithms cannot be applied; see Section~\ref{subsec:numerical:matrix} for more details.
-We finally report some numerical experiments validating the promising performance of the proposed algorithm compared to the generic high-order proximal-point method and several subgradient methods.